skulpt/skulpt/preface.rst

 This book owes its existence to the collaboration made possible by the Internet and the free software movement.
-Its three authors---a college professor, a high school teacher, and a professional programmer---have yet to meet face to face, but we have been able to work closely together and have been aided by many wonderful folks who have donated their time and energy to helping make this book better.
+Its three authors---a college professor, a high school teacher, and a professional programmer---never met face to face to work on it, but we have been able to collaborate closely, aided by many other folks who have taken the time and energy to send us their feedback.

 We think this book is a testament to the benefits and future possibilities of this kind of collaboration, the framework for which has been put in place by